 “The results from just one planning workshop saved us seven times the fees for the complete three-month programme” Steve Crayford Managing Director, Acorn Windows.

 With TBD I have always adopted the Toyota approach to business transformation.
 This is known as Hoshin Kanri.
-The thing is that Hoshin Kanri is a ready made system that gives you that all-important natural approach that helps you achieve consistent success with business transformation initiatives.
+The thing is that Hoshin Kanri is a ready made system that gives you that all-important natural approach that helps you achieve consistent success with business improvement initiatives.
 In essence, Hoshin Kanri guarantees successful change for one overriding reason.
 And that is that Hoshin Kanri exploits the instinctive way people excel at working in groups.

 TBD’s Hoshin Kanri is an all-embracing business operating system delivered by a highly experienced coach.
 One key aspect is that Hoshin Kanri involves everyone in your organization.
 As a result, the system embeds new ways of seeing things, new ways of problem-solving and new ways of thinking into the very fabric of your business.
 The effect on employee engagement is dramatic.

 Hoshin Kanri’s planning system mobilizes and integrates every business process, sub-system, function and department in your improvement initiative.
 And this results in the alignment of your diverse resources and activities with your longer-term goals.
 As a direct consequence you save time, money and energy getting you where you want to go.

 With TBD’s Hoshin Kanri system you get a highly sophisticated and user friendly business improvement process.
 Not only that, but Hoshin Kanri’s standardization makes it ready to bolt into place and make use of on day one.